 Diamond Size Guide

-When buying a diamond engagement ring, the size of the diamond is a crucial consideration.
+When buying a brilliant vintage diamond engagement ring, the diamond shape and size is a crucial consideration.
 In this blog, we will help you develop an understanding of how diamond sizing works, so you can be confident when choosing the perfect gemstone for your partner.

-To understand how the size of a diamond is determined, we will define what a carat is, peruse a diamond carat size comparison chart, and guide you through some simple formulae in our diamond weight calculator section.
+To understand how the size of a diamond is determined, we will define what a carat is, peruse a diamond carat size comparison chart, and guide you through some simple formulae in our diamond weight calculator section so you can find the classic engagement ring of your dreams.

 What is a carat?

-A carat is an ancient measurement unit of mass, and one of the main indicators of a diamond’s value.
+A carat is an ancient measurement unit of mass used within the diamond industry, and one of the main indicators of a diamond’s value.
 The term carat derives from the carob tree – the seeds of which were used to weigh gold, and from the early 16th Century, diamonds.
 Diamond traders used carats as a unit of measuring diamonds, believing that all the seeds were identical in size and weight.
 They were wrong.

-Carats were standardised at the General Conference on Weights and Measures in 1907 and have since become the official metric used when buying diamonds and other gemstones.
+Carats were standardised at the General Conference on Weights and Measures in 1907 and have since become the official metric used when buying diamonds and other gemstones, meaning Art Deco diamond rings, for example, are all consistent in sizing.
+Generally, larger diamonds are given a higher carat rating.

 Does carat size matter?